tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 #### Sign-in Bursts

-**Description:** This query relies on Azure Active Directory sign-in activity when Azure AD is used for SSO with GitLab to highlights GitLab accounts associated with multiple authentications from different geographical locations in a short space of time.
+**Description:** This query relies on Azure Active Directory sign-in activity when Azure AD is used for SSO with GitLab to highlights GitLab accounts associated with multiple authentications from different geographical locations in a short space of time.<br />
 **Parameters:** minimum number of different locations, GitLab application name in AAD

 ~~~